 On the fourth Wednesday of each month at the Greensboro Cultural Center, 7-9 pm, directors take on a short script.
 Each script is assigned to three directors who have 15 minutes to direct it.
 Playwrights get to see multiple interpretations of their script and get a better feel for what directors do.
 Actors are also put through their paces as they receive three different "rehearsals."
 Scripts or cuttings of scripts should be about five to eight pages in standard format.
 Directors and playwrights must be members of the Playwrights' Forum to participate.
 Actors and observers may participate at no cost.
 Annual membership dues are $25.

-From 7-9 pm on the first and third Wednesdays of each month at the Greensboro Cultural Center, actors and playwrights are invited to participate in an informal evening of improv theatre games.
+From 7-9 pm on the first Wednesday of each month at the Greensboro Cultural Center, actors and playwrights are invited to participate in an informal evening of improv theatre games.
 No need to RSVP, just show up and share your favorite game with us or learn a few new ones.
 Improv Club is open to anyone 18 and older.
-Select participants may be invited to perform with our improv troupe, Soylent Greensboro.
+Select participants may be invited to perform with our improv troupe, Soylent Greensboro which meets on the third Wednesday.

 North Carolina New Play Project